pointwisegmbh/locarta-public-docs/android/docs/index.md

 ### Proguard

-We already configured proguard rules for the Locarta SDK.
-No addtional steps has to be done in the host application
+Proguard rules are already configured for the Locarta SDK.
+No addtional steps need to be taken in your application.

-### Performance impact
+### Performance Impact

-We expect a battery impact of roughly 2% (adjustable).
+We expect a battery impact of roughly 2-3%.

-Normally we use about 1MB/week of mobile data, but this also depends on how often you connect to wifi.
+Normally we use about 1MB/week of mobile data (depending on how long the phone is connected to wifi).

-### 3rd party dependencies
+### 3rd-Party Dependencies

-Since we ask you to integrate Locarta SDK as transitive @aar dependeny, we'd like to provide a list of 3rd party dependencies we use.
+As the Locarta SDK should be implemented as a transitive @aar dependency, here are the 3rd party dependencies we use:

 | Dependency | Version
 | ------------- |  -------------